Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 2/Chapter 2 - Discovering Universe for Yourself.md

 - A star-trail image is taken by pointing a camera at the night sky and keeping the **shutter open for a long time**, usually **minutes to hours**.
 - The curved lines are **star trails**, created because the Earth is spinning.
 - Even though we know stars barely move relative to us on short timescales, they _appear_ to sweep across the sky during a long exposure.
-- This is actually Earth rotating under the stars.
 - The camera in the example is pointed toward **Polaris**, the North Star.
 - Polaris is very close to Earth’s rotational axis in the sky, so:
     - Stars near Polaris make **small circles**.
     - Stars farther away make **larger arcs**.
 - Polaris itself appears almost fixed, so its trail is extremely short or nearly a point.
 - A long-exposure star-trail photo directly reveals **Earth’s rotation**.
-- You can visually see the sky “turning,” even though it’s actually us rotating beneath it.
 - In dark, rural locations (no city light pollution), the human eye can see **~2000 stars**.
 ---
 **Constellations**